 - 11.1 All adults who come into contact with our children have a duty of care to safeguard and promote their welfare.
 There is a legal duty placed upon us to ensure that all adults who work with or on behalf of our children are competent, confident and safe to do so. - 11.2 All staff will be provided with a copy of our academy's code of conduct at induction.
 They will be expected to know our academy's Code of Conduct and policy for positive handling and carry out their duties in accordance with this advice.
 There will be occasion when some form of physical contact is inevitable, for example if a child has an accident or is hurt or is in a situation of danger to themselves or others around them.
 However, at all times the agreed policy for safe restraint must be adhered to.
-A list of staff who have accessed Norfolk Steps (a BILD accredited programme) will be kept by the Headteacher.

-11.3 If staff, visitors, volunteers or parent helpers are working with children alone they will, wherever possible, be visible to other members of staff.
+A list of staff who have accessed Norfolk Steps (a BILD accredited programme) will be kept by the Headteacher. - 11.3 If staff, visitors, volunteers or parent helpers are working with children alone they will, wherever possible, be visible to other members of staff.
 They will be expected to inform another member of staff of their whereabouts in the academy, who they are with and for how long.
-Doors, ideally, should have a clear glass panel in them and be left open.

-11.4 Guidance about acceptable conduct and safe practice will be given to all staff and volunteers during induction.
+Doors, ideally, should have a clear glass panel in them and be left open. - 11.4 Guidance about acceptable conduct and safe practice will be given to all staff and volunteers during induction.
 These are sensible steps that every adult should take in their daily professional conduct with children.
 This advice can be found in 'Guidance for Safer Working Practices for Adults who work with Children and Young People in Education Settings', (February 2022) All staff and volunteers are expected to carry out their work in accordance with this guidance and will be made aware that failure to do so could lead to disciplinary action.

-12. MANAGING ALLEGATIONS AGAINST AND LOW-LEVEL CONCERNS RELATING TO STAFF & VOLUNTEERS

-Where a person undertaking work for, in or on behalf of the Trust becomes aware of a potential allegation or low-level concern in accordance with the guidance below, they must immediately refer to the Trust's 'Statement of procedures for dealing with allegations made against / low-level concerns raised in relation to staff, including supply teachers, volunteers and contractors'.
+12. MANAGING ALLEGATIONS AGAINST AND LOW-LEVEL CONCERNS RELATING TO STAFF & VOLUNTEERS immediately refer to the Trust's 'Statement of procedures for dealing with allegations made against / low-level concerns raised in relation to staff, including supply teachers, volunteers and contractors'.
 The Statement details the actions that must and must not be taken, and contains a form to use to record the details of the allegation or concern and the response.